saadamir1/saadamir1/README.md

 ### 🏆 Experience Highlights

 - **JavaScript Developer** at NxtOf (Jan 2025 - Apr 2025)
-  - Working with NestJS, Next.js, MERN stack, GraphQL, PostgreSQL, React Native, and TypeScript
+  - Worked with NestJS, Next.js, MERN stack, GraphQL, PostgreSQL, React Native, and TypeScript
 - **Full Stack Developer Intern** at Futurenostics (Jul 2024 - Sept 2024)
   - Built scalable applications using MERN stack with TypeScript and modern development practices
 - **Teaching Assistant & Lab Demonstrator** at FAST-NUCES (May 2023 - May 2024)